 So here’s the good news.
 Although they exist in order to make money, lenders banks and building societies DO LISTEN in cases of genuine hardship.
 And provided the case for forbearance is put to them by professionals whose research, knowledge, monetary and legal expertise and final-settlement negotiating skills they respect, the probability is that they will do business.
 Again, fact.

 Now, here’s some more good news.
 Typically, NENI achieve 80% to 90% debt write-off for their customers.
-That’s people like you, who feared that they were beyond help.
+That’s people like you, who feared that they were beyond negative equity help.

 Lenders know that NENI will have examined and assessed all of the relevant factors and details of those they represent en route to making a settlement proposal.